EMAIL ACCOUNTS

 ACCESSING EMAIL VIA A WEB BROWSER

-Email may be accessed by logging in to https://my.sfcc.edu and clicking on the Outlook Web App icon from the menu on the left side of the page.
+Email may be accessed by logging in to https://my.sfcc.edu and clicking on the Outlook Web App icon from applications section in the middle of the page.

 ACCESSING EMAIL ON A PERSONAL MOBILE DEVICE